scanabc/testdrive/index.md

 ## Why the Test Drive and not the Real Deal

 The real deal is certainly an option.
-We've just found out that two things sometimes block people for considering the life of an enterpreneur: financial insecurity and fear of excessive workload.
-Time-limited test drive allows people to give it a spin, and then make a tad more balanced decision what they want to do with their life.
+We've just found out that two things sometimes block people for considering the life of an entrepreneur: financial insecurity and fear of excessive workload.
+Time-limited test drive allows people to give it a spin, and then decide what they want to do with their life.

 <div markdown="1" class="container bg-dark">